X

 Living donors can claim tax benefits

 The world is full of secret heroes — everyday people who silently put more good into the world.
 Some perform everyday acts of kindness.
-Others save lives through organ donation.
+Others lives through organ donation.
 A generous offering that sometimes results in physical and financial challenges for the donor.

 At TaxAct, we want to make sure that everyone takes advantage of each deduction earned — especially those of you who are out there saving lives.